Taklamakan - Taklimakan Desert

 If you don't have time to drive cross the Taklimakan Desert, it is recommended to go to Luobu People’s village to experience the desert and Luobu People’s culture.

 Luobu people's village is located in southwest of Yuli County (尉犁县), about 35 kilometers away from the county center.
 Here you can visit many buildings such as houses and sacrificial platforms of Luobu people, as well as the scenery of desert, Tarim River, and Populus euphratica forest.
 Luobu people is one of the ancient nationalities in Xinjiang.
 This nation has been isolated and stay mysterious from other nations for thousands of years.
 It has a unique culture and folk customs.
 As soon as you enter the scenic area, you can see the surrounding sand dunes and Gobi scenery.
 Tourists need to take a shuttle bus here to enter the village.
 You can see many tall Populus euphratica trees along the way, with desolate and magnificent scenery.
 After entering the village, you can see their houses, altar, and other unique buildings of the Luobu people, as well as the local song and dance performances.
-Tourists can also experience camel riding and desert paragliding.
+Tourists can also experience camel riding.
 Boating in the desert lake is also very interesting.

 Taklamakan covers a large area with many cities lining around it such as Korla, Kuqa, Alar, Asku, Luntai, Yecheng, Hotan, Minfeng, Qiemo, etc. You can get to Taklamakan Desert and enjoy the desert scenery with multiple options on arrival.